d-fine/Dataland/.github/PULL_REQUEST_TEMPLATE/manual_maintenance.md

 # Manual Maintenance Sprint [NR]
+Note: To create a PR using this template add the query parameter `template=manual_maintenance.md` to the merge request creation URL (or simply copy this md file into the description)
 # Maintenance tasks (to be completed by the assignee)
 ## Skyminder
 - [ ] Complete manual maintenance in the Skyminder Repo